According to the national HBSC study in 2022, 0,7% of adolescents aged 14 to 15 indicated that they had diabetes (type 1 or 2).

 This indicator shows the share of 14- and 15-year-olds who reported that they had been diagnosed by a doctor with type 1 or 2 diabetes.
 It is based on the question: “Have you received any of the following diagnoses from a doctor?”.
 The following diseases were mentioned: physical disability / asthma / type 1 or 2 diabetes / hay fever / attention deficiency disorder with and without hyperactivity (ADHS or ADS) / myopia / coeliac disease / eating disorders (anorexia, bulimia, binge eating).
 The answer categories per illness were 'yes / no'.
 14 to 15 year-olds were asked this question.
 The information is based on the assessment made by the adolescents themselves.

 Comparable data are available for the 2018 and 2022 surveys.
-Due to the small number of cases and the associated large statistical uncertainty, data from 2018 are not shown.
+Due to the small number of cases and the associated large statistical uncertainty, data from 2018 are not described.

 Source